punctum-im/protocol-old/SPEC.md

 #### Closed values (cannot be requested)

-- password (contains server password if one is set)
+- password (contains conference password if one is set)